-The tufts and rows of bristles on a pale brown body make this very distinctive species that cannot be confused with any other species of millipede.
-However, it is similar in appearance to the larva of the Cobweb Beetle Ctesias serra which inhabits similar microsites under the bark of ancient trees.
-Its small size (2-3mm) and nocturnal habits mean that it is often overlooked.
+Polyxenus lagurus a very distinctive short dumpy millipede (some 2-3 mm in body length) with a pale brown body amoured with characteristic tufts and rows of bristles.
+When adult it has just 9 body tergites and 13 pairs of legs.
+It cannot be confused with any other British or Irish millipede.
+However, it is similar in appearance to the larva of the Cobweb Beetle Ctesias serra which inhabits similar microsites under the bark of old trees.
+Its small size and nocturnal habits mean that it is often overlooked.

 Blower, J.G.
 1985.
 Millipedes.
 Synopses of the British Fauna (New Series) No. 35.
 London: Linnean Society.

 Enghoff, H. 1978.
 Parthenogenesis and spanandry in millipedes.
 Abhandlungen und Verhandlungen des Naturwissenschaftlichen Vereins in Hamburg, 21/22, 73-85.

 Enghoff, H. 1976.
 Morphological comparison of bisexual and parthenogenetic Polyxenus lagurus (Linné, 1758) in Denmark and Southern Sweden, with notes on taxonomy, distribution and ecology.
 Entomologiske Meddeleleser., 44, 161-182.

 Fussey, G.D. & Varndell, I.M.
 1980.
 The identification of the sexual form of the bristly millipede, Polyxenus lagurus (Linné, 1758) at three coastal sites in England and Wales, using sex ratios.
 Naturalist, 105, 151-154.

 Kime, R.D.
 2004.
 The Belgian Millipede Fauna (Diplopoda).
 Bulletin del’Institut royal des SciencesNaturelles de Belgique, Entomologie, 74, 35-68.